leap-stc/leap-stc.github.io/book/guides/team_guide.md

     - The additional flags passed here seem to work well for past transfers, but they might be tuned for better performance in various scenarios.
 - Watch the transfer progress or work on something else ☕️
 - You might get disconnected from the SSH browser window after a while (this is why we run the process within tmux!).
 Simple click on SSH again and run `tmux ls`.
 Pick whatever session you want to re-attach.
 Then do `tmux attach -d -t <session id>` to re-attach it to a new tmux instance and release it from the old one.
+- **Important.
+DO NOT SKIP!**: When your transfer is finished, go back to [Google Cloud Console](https://console.cloud.google.com) and from there to "Compute Engine" and "VM instances" and click the three dots to the right of your instance, and delete it.
+If you forget about this LEAP will keep paying for the instance!

 ## Non-Technical Admin Tasks